10 Tips for Enjoyable Solo Traveling

 1. You Are Able to Wake up on Time

 I know this sounds silly.
-However, if you’re the type for which every morning is an uphill battle, my opinion is that you shouldn’t be considering solo traveling at all.
+However, if you’re the type for which every morning is an uphill battle, my opinion is that you shouldn’t be traveling alone at all.

 2. You Are Constantly Aware of Your Surroundings